At its core, the best shoes for metatarsalgia have excellent support in the ball of the foot.

 10. Spenco Total Support Original

-The best Powerstep insoles for metatarsalgia have contoured heel cup which provides stability and effective relief for heel and arch pain.
+The best Powerstep shoe inserts for metatarsalgia have contoured heel cup which provides stability and effective relief for heel and arch pain.

-The best Spenco insoles for metatarsalgia have advanced arch support and deep heel cup which absorb shock and control pronation, as well as, extra cushioning under the ball of the foot which provides smoother transition.
+The best Spenco shoe inserts for metatarsalgia have advanced arch support and deep heel cup which absorb shock and control pronation, as well as, extra cushioning under the ball of the foot which provides smoother transition.

-The best SOLE insoles for metatarsalgia have heat and wear moldable feature which provides a customized fit, cushioned support which cradles the plantar fascia, improves balance and natural foot alignment, and Polygiene odor control technology which helps create a healthy foot.
+The best SOLE metatarsalgia insoles have heat and wear moldable feature which provides a customized fit, cushioned support which cradles the plantar fascia, improves balance and natural foot alignment, and Polygiene odor control technology which helps create a healthy foot.

 You may also like: